Thimilius/Hyperion/README.md

 ## Building

-Currently the engine uses *Premake5* as a build system and *Conan* as a package manager.
+Currently the engine uses *Premake5* as a build system.
 The *generate.bat* script generates the required Visual Studio solution file for building on Windows using MSVC and set ups all required packages (Premake5 and Conan have to be on the path).
 Currently there is no support for other platforms or other compilers.